aditeyapandey/Genorec-Engine/README.md

 Install Node version v 12 or higher.

-## Installation
+## Installation of library in your project

-> npm install
+> npm install genorec-engine

-## Running the tool

-1. To run the application on a browser
+If you have a package.json file created in your project, you can also save the library to your package.json file.

-> npm run dev
+> npm install --save genorec-engine

-2. To run the application on terminal use node
-> node src/index.js
+## How to import the library in your JavaScript project and use it

+1. Import the library in your script file

+> var genorec = require("genorec-engine")

+2. To execute the code and get recommendation spec, you will need to the getRecommendation method and pass it an 'input spec' file.

+> var recommendationSpec = genorec.getRecommendation(inputSpec)

+## Input Spec